bkper/claude-eval/README.md

 An evaluation tool for [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) using a [LLM-as-a-judge](https://towardsdatascience.com/llm-as-a-judge-a-practical-guide/) simplified approach.

-Problems faced when changing Claude Code contexts and models:
+When changing Claude Code contexts and models:

-- How can you know if the change is working as expected?
+- How can you know if the change work as expected?
-- How can you know it was a good or bad change?
+- How can you know it was a good or a bad change?
-- How can you know if the change is NOT breaking something else?
+- How can you know if the change will NOT break something else?

 This tool solves those problems by enabling Eval-driven development for Claude Code.